 Why we love this lightened up Fettuccine Alfredo:

 - It reheats SO.
 WELL.
 Traditional fettuccine alfredo typically has a sauce of butter + parmesan (and in the U.S., often heavy cream) which is DELICIOUS, but separates awfully easily (if you've ever microwaved leftover fettuccine only to find an oily, grainy mess, you know what I'm talking about).
 But swapping the cream for a simple cauliflower purée means we can avoid that separation, resulting in a creamy alfredo sauce that holds together even when you store and reheat it.

 - It's ready in a flash.
 Because we're starting with our favorite Magic Cauliflower Cream, this alfredo sauce is ready - start to finish! - in less time than it takes to cook the fettuccine.
 (PS - Don't have a batch of cauli cream ready to go?
 Whip up a fresh batch in just half an hour!)

 - This healthy alfredo sauce is ultra-versatile.
-Not feelin’ the fettuccine?
+Not feelin' the fettuccine?
 No problem!
-Use this sauce on pizza, as a healthy swap for our favorite mushroom spinach lasagna or parmesan spinach gnocchi, over zoodles (we love our spiralizer!) or add your favorite veggies, chicken, shrimp, or salmon!
+Use this sauce in pizza recipes, as a healthy swap in our favorite mushroom spinach lasagna or parmesan spinach gnocchi, over zoodles (we love our spiralizer!) or add your favorite veggies, chicken, shrimp (à la our white wine shrimp alfredo), or salmon!

 Put a healthy twist on traditional fettuccine alfredo with our magic cauliflower cream!